 When your vehicle is running as it should, every day feels sunny and bright.
 However, the second something goes wrong, the world feels like it could fall apart.
-Nothing is more disheartening than seeing the Reduced Engine Power Warning alert on the dashboard or to feel the car’s performance fall off the map.
+Nothing is more disheartening than seeing the Reduced Engine Power Warning alert on the dashboard or feeling the car’s performance fall off the map.

 To help you deal with this confusing situation, we discuss the meaning behind the reduced engine power warning.
 We also look at the causes of this engine warning and show you how much it might be to repair it.

 What Does The Reduced Engine Power Warning Mean?